“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The university is regulated by the Office for Students (OfS); the OfS is the new independent regulator for higher education in England.
 The OfS’ regulatory framework published in February 2018 will not come fully into force until 1 August 2019.
 The secondary legislation that enacts the Higher Education and Research Act 2017 (HERA) makes provision for the powers and duties of the Higher Education Funding Council for England (HEFCE) (under the Further and Higher Education Act 1992) and the Director of Fair Access to Higher Education (under the Higher Education Act 2004) to be exercised by the OFS until all of its new powers are commenced.
 This means that providers will be funded and regulated by the OFS from 1 April 2018 to 31 July 2019 through a combination of the powers and duties ‘carried forward’ from the previous legislation and the new HERA powers and duties.
 This is called the ‘transition period’.
 The OfS’ terms and conditions of funding set out the requirements placed on higher education institutions (HEIs) under the ‘carried forward’ powers.

 Members of the Governing Body are also trustees and have the responsibilities and potential liabilities that go with trustee status.
 Those charitable trustees who served at any time during a financial year and until the date the Financial Statements are formally approved as those members of the Governing Body listed in the relevant Financial Statements.

-The names of the trustees on 31 January 2019, together with a list of all other charities (if any) of which each trustee is then also a trustee.
+The names of the trustees on 1 January 2024, together with a list of other charities (if any) of which each trustee is then also a trustee is as follows:-

 Name of Governor & Trustee & other charities (if any)